phphleb/hleb/processme.md

 ```
 In this way, in the framework's container, despite its seeming simplicity, you can add various interdependent services.
 ## Adding Services in User Code
 By default, the framework does not allow adding services after the container has been initialized.
 However, by overriding the getSingleton() method to be public in the ContainerFactory class, you gain the ability to add objects to the container in your user code through this static method.
-Here's an example of modifying the class:
+Here’s an example of modifying the class:
 ```
 // File /app/Bootstrap/ContainerFactory.php
 use Hleb\Constructor\Containers\BaseContainerFactory;